-CAAR STATEMENT: If you have specific physical, psychiatric, or learning disabilities and require accomodations, please let your instructor know early in the semester so that your learning needs may be appropriately met.
-You will need to provide documentation of your disability to the CAAR (Center for Access Ability Resources) Office located in the Health Services Building, 4th floor.
+DRC STATEMENT: If you have specific physical, psychiatric, or learning disabilities and require accomodations, please let your instructor know early in the semester so that your learning needs may be appropriately met.
+You will need to provide documentation of your disability to the DRC (Disability Resource Center) Office located in the Health Services Building, 4th floor.

 Study for Success.
 Perhaps the single most important factor in your success in this course is your study habits .
 This is a fast paced course, with little room for catching up if you fall behind.
 Successful students have good time management skills.
 Set aside at least three nights a week to study the topics and work the homework problems.
 Do not wait until exam time to try to learn new material.

 Calculus is based on deep concepts that will be entirely new to you if this is your first calculus course.
 Even for those of you seeing it for a second time, calculus taught at the university level is presented at a level beyond the mechanical course often taught in high school.
 A deeper understanding of these new concepts will allow you to solve many difficult problems you have never seen before.